 Because demand is increasing for limited program spots, please fill out our application to share your influences and bonsai goals.

-The Seasonal program is now thirteen years old, and has served students around the world.
-Join us and deepen your skills and appreciation of this rich and life-long pursuit ~
+The Seasonal program, now thirteen years old, has served students around the world—join us!

 A visit to the world-famous Portland Japanese Garden caps any visit to the Rose City